PrincetonUniversity/GPEC/docs/getting_started.rst

   - Set the range of normalized flux to be included in the calculation.

-3. ./dcon
+3. $/p/gpec/<release>/bin/dcon

-  - This creates the euler.bin file, which provides the initial equilibrium input for IPEC. ??
+  - This creates the euler.bin file, which provides a orthonormal basis of force balance states for IPEC.

   - Once this is created, you can various effects on this equilibrium by changing the 3D field input in ipec.in without having to run DCON again.